Summer Festival Overview below

 Also see ISE Mission and Vision Statements, below.

 Thus, the festival acts as a synergistic engine to grow the classical arts scene across the Metro at many levels - while becoming known as a festival which provides a wide range of works and which is greatly appreciated for the unique and uniquely beautiful stages and venues in which we hold shows.
-Additionally, the festival elevates the Metro to par with the artistic scene found in many cities across the country -- where theatre in historic estates is recognized as an exciting way to support several causes with one initiative (the historic venue and the theatre company) -- all the while enticing new audiences.
+Additionally, the festival elevates the Metro to par with the artistic scene found in many cities across the country -- where FREE annual summer theatre is often a treasured resource, and where theatre in historic estates is recognized as an exciting way to support several causes with one initiative (the historic venue and the theatre company) -- all the while enticing new audiences.
 These types of partnerships are especially effective for theatre organizations because when theatre is produced in a venue not traditionally designed for theatre, shows there are all the more challenging - but all the more memorable.

 Community service and measurable outcomes: Classical art typically engages a community in conversations that involve some of the greatest issues and themes of humankind.
 That, in and of itself, is an important raision d'etre.
 But a Shakespeare Festival such as the one produced by Iowa Shakespeare Experience not only opens to the entire community some of the world's most well recognized great theatrical classical themes, but also uniquely produces many other important community outcomes besides cultural growth and breadth.